ninenines/cowboy/guide/broken_clients.md

 written.

-Cowboy tries to follow the standard as much as possible, but is not trying to handle very possible special cases.
+Cowboy tries to follow the standard as much as possible, but is not trying to handle every possible special cases.
 Instead Cowboy focuses on the cases reported in the wild, on the public Web.